MakerDrive/PhotoPizza/docs/07-3d-scanning-examples.md

 [🔍 View the full Sculptures Collection on Sketchfab](https://sketchfab.com/F360-Studio/collections/sculptures-author-sonia-kochina-7a43fd275bc540e8b928803b158ab76e)

-## Digital Benin Collection
+## Benin Kingdom Artifacts

-PhotoPizza D700 and D850 turntables were used in the digitization of historical artifacts from the Benin Kingdom for the Digital Benin project.
+PhotoPizza D700 and D850 turntables were used in the digitization of historical artifacts from the Benin Kingdom for the objet.art project (ArtClub Digital Heritage).
 These artifacts, housed in the Peter the Great Museum of Anthropology and Ethnography (the Kunstkamera), showcase the platform's application in cultural heritage preservation:

 - **Plaques with Images of Courtiers and Portuguese** - Bronze plaques with intricate relief details
 - **Head of Ruler Oba in Ceremonial Headdress** - Complex royal artifact with fine ornamental elements